 (What Is The One Specific Emotional Trigger Within Every Single Man in this World That Inspires Him to WANT to Commit to One Woman, Want to Take Care of Her, Worship Her and Only Her?
 Click here to find out right now…)

-1) See the humor in things
+Key Number 1 – See the humor in Everything

 If you are always stressed, your magical effect will definitely be suffering.
 If you laugh at yourself, others will think it’s ok to be themselves around you, and that they won’t be judged and made to feel less around you.